-How to set up automated emails in Mailchimp in 2019, and create an onboarding series.
+In this post, we will learn how to set up automated emails in Mailchimp in 2021, and create an onboarding series.

 When someone signs up for your newsletter/e-mail list, an automatic onboarding series is a sequence of e-mails that get sent to that person.
 Generally, it’s about 4-6 e-mails long and e-mails are sent out every day or two.